mediasuitenz/ember-dynamic-forms-demo/README.md

 * Each component must manage this update and redraw without breaking the Ember run loop (more difficult that it sounds)

 ## Next Tasks
+* (Bug - potentially, not actually repo'd) Don't pass a condition if the target value is in a deleted state
+* Add in basic Wells styling to give the layouts a hand
+* Go through some more mocks and test the config
+* See what needs to change re: the conditional hide/show - so far, basic is enough
 * Side-bar text (e.g. https://wireframepro.mockflow.com/view/Resource_Consent_Application#/page/D9541d0dbdbab515b00f4dadbb93131b6
 "Describe the site, including:" section)
-* Don't pass a condition if the value is in a deleted state
 * Currently only new/removed elements cause certain elements to re-evaluate their value from the original `state`, instead preferring to keep their current value managed locally.
 This has been to stop cascading renders.
 However, I suspect at some point this will prove a problem, and we'll need to be able to modify all fields from simply updating state (e.g. press a button